Board

 The program leadership is comprised of a Board of Directors and an Advisory Board.

 Meet the people behind the scenes who are responsible for maintaining The Bernie Scholarship Awards Program’s success.
 Our Board members and members of the Advisory Board are volunteers.
 They help minimize program costs, which makes the program much more effective.
-The money goes where it is needed – to the students for their education and workforce development training.

 Both the Directors and Advisors are accomplished, community leaders.
 In addition to providing their skills, they are role models for The Bernie scholars.
 Our Board and Advisory Board members get to know the awardees through their application review and personal interviews.